watchTowr Unveils AI-Powered Preemptive Exposure Management Platform to Outpace Rise of Zero-Day Exploitation

 - Adversary Sight: Reconstructs external footprints as seen by attackers and continuously discovers known and unknown assets across SaaS, clouds, applications and infrastructure to deliver true attack surface visibility.

-- Automated Read Teaming: Simulates comprehensive tactics, techniques, and vulnerabilities used by real-world attackers to continuously identify and validate exploitable weaknesses at scale, allowing teams to focus on fixing what actually matters.
+- Automated Red Teaming: Simulates comprehensive tactics, techniques, and vulnerabilities used by real-world attackers to continuously identify and validate exploitable weaknesses at scale, allowing teams to focus on fixing what actually matters.

 - Rapid Reaction: Ensures the fastest emerging threat response in the industry beyond vulnerability scanning, simulating attacker tactics and techniques across all MITRE ATT&CK Initial Access vectors.